Ventu012/P2_AdvancedLaneLines/report.md

 ### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I compute the curvature and the distance from center in the `get_curvature_and_center_delta()` function of "AdvancedLaneFinding.ipynb".
-In detail I call the `get_curvature_in_meter()` function of the Line Class that convert the lane fit in meters and then compute the curvature of the lane line.
+In detail I call the `get_curvature_in_meter()` function of the Line Class that convert the lane fit in meters and then compute the curvature of the lane lines.
 At last the average between the left and right line curvatures is computed and returned.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-Ihis step is implemented in the `invert_transform()` function of "AdvancedLaneFinding.ipynb".
+This step is implemented in the `invert_transform()` function of "AdvancedLaneFinding.ipynb".

 Here's an example of my output for this step.

 <div align="center">